-The Virgin Website is a fairly well-polished site and we had no problem booking at any point and this is for a pretty complicated Multi-stop booking.
-As we required a few days in L.A to explore and recover before Hawaii we had to book as 3 flights.
-The booking system had no issue with this and came back with a great price for economy, Just before confirmation it offered us the upgrade £250 for all flights.
-As we see below we happily took this option especially considering the 2-night flights we had to take!
+The Virgin Website is a fairly well-polished site and we had no problem booking at any point and this was for a pretty complicated Multi-stop booking.
+As we required a few days in L.A to explore and recover before Hawaii we had to book 3 flights.
+The booking system had no issue with this and came back with a great price for economy, Just before final confirmation it offered us the upgrade of £250 for all flights.
+As we see below we happily took this option, especially considering the 2-night flights we had to take!

 This question is impossible to answer really and that is because of the huge range of potential prices between Economy and Premium.
-Depending on the flight and current booking level we have seen upgrades from £50 to £600 and upwards per flight!
+Depending on the flight and current booking level we have seen upgrades from £50 to £800 and upwards per flight!
 Also, value is very different to some people.
-For some, the thought of “slumming it” back in economy is horrifying for other, like us we really rate the Virgin Economy Product so an upgrade is a luxury rather than an essential.
+For some, the thought of “slumming it” back in economy is horrifying for others, like us, we really rate the Virgin Economy Product so an upgrade is a luxury rather than an essential.

-For the flight we too as our review flight we paid fairly little for the upgrade.
+For the flight we took as our review flight we paid fairly little for the upgrade.
 We were flying From London Heathrow to Hawaii on the following routes:

 - LHR – Los Angeles – Operated by Virgin

 - Los Angeles – Kahului – Operated by Delta

 - Kahului – Seatle – Operated by Delta

 - Seatle – LHR – Operated by Virgin